Doctorate: Professional degree

-The only professional doctorate in Japan is the Juris Doctor, known as Hōmu Hakushi (法務博士) The program generally lasts two or three years.
+The only professional doctorate in Japan is the Juris Doctor, known as hōmu hakushi (法務博士) The program generally lasts two or three years.
 This curriculum is professionally oriented, but unlike in the US the program does not provide education sufficient for a law license.
-All candidates for a bar license must pass the bar exam (Shihou shiken), attend the Legal Training and Research Institute and pass the practical exam (Nikai Shiken or Shihou Shushusei koushi).
+All candidates for a bar license must pass the bar exam (shihou shiken), attend the Legal Training and Research Institute and pass the practical exam (nikai shiken or shihou shushusei koushi).

 Netherlands and Flanders

-The traditional academic system of the Netherlands provided basic academic diploma: propaedeuse and three academic degrees: kandidaat (the lowest degree), depending on gender doctorandus or doctoranda (drs.) (with equivalent degrees in engineering – ir. and law – mr.) and doctor (dr.).
+The traditional academic system of the Netherlands provided the basic academic diploma, propaedeuse, and three academic degrees: kandidaat (the lowest degree), depending on gender doctorandus or doctoranda (drs.) (with equivalent degrees in engineering – ir. and law – mr.) and doctor (dr.).
 After successful completion of the first year of university, the student was awarded the propaedeutic diploma (not a degree).
 In some fields, this diploma was abolished in the 1980s.
 In physics and mathematics, the student could directly obtain a kandidaats (candidate) diploma in two years.
 The candidate diploma was all but abolished by 1989.
 It used to be attained after completion of the majority of courses of the academic study (usually after completion of course requirements of the third year in the program), after which the student was allowed to begin work on their doctorandus thesis.
 The successful completion of this thesis conveyed the doctoranda/us title, implying that the student's initial studies were finished.
-In addition to these 'general' degrees, specific titles equivalent to the doctorandus degree were awarded for law: meester (master) (mr.), and for engineering: ingenieur (engineer)(ir.).
+In addition to these 'general' degrees, specific titles equivalent to the doctorandus degree were awarded for law: meester (master) (mr.), and for engineering: ingenieur (engineer) (ir.).
 Following the Bologna protocol the Dutch adopted the Anglo-Saxon system of academic degrees.
-The old candidate's degree was revived to become the bachelor's degree and the doctorandus' (mr and ir degree) were replaced by master's degrees.
+The old candidate's degree was revived to become the bachelor's degree and the doctorandus (mr and ir degrees) was replaced by master's degrees.

 Students can only enroll in a doctorate system after completing a research university level master's degree; although dispensation can be granted on a case-by-case basis after scrutiny of the individual's portfolio.
-The most common way to conduct doctoral studies is to work as promovendus/assistent in opleiding (aio)/onderzoeker in opleiding (oio) (research assistant with additional courses and supervision), perform extensive research and write a dissertation consisting of published articles (over a period of four or more years, averaging about 5.5 to 6).
+The most common way to conduct doctoral studies is to work as promovendus/assistent in opleiding (aio)/onderzoeker in opleiding (oio) (research assistant with additional courses and supervision), perform extensive research and write a dissertation consisting of published articles (over a period of four or more years).
 Research can also be conducted without official research assistant status, for example through a business-sponsored research laboratory.

+The doctor's title is the highest academic title in the Netherlands and Flanders.
+In research doctorates the degree is always Ph.D. or dr. with no distinction between disciplines, and can only be granted by research universities.